MiladHooshyar/Hateful-Meme-Detection/README.md

 ## [Baseline](https://github.com/MiladHooshyar/Hateful-Meme-Detection/tree/master/BaseLine)
 The baseline model is a simple logistic regression that is trained on top of the image and caption features from the Clarifai platform.
 This simple approach gives AUC-ROC=0.63.

-## Feature fusion and dense classifier [Concat model](https://github.com/MiladHooshyar/Hateful-Meme-Detection/tree/master/Concat)
+## Feature fusion and dense classifier: [Concat model](https://github.com/MiladHooshyar/Hateful-Meme-Detection/tree/master/Concat)
 This classifier is trained on top of several feature sets including image, text, image moderation, text moderation features.
 The fifth stream of information is supplied by concatenating the top-five concepts of the image to the image caption and then feeding that to the text feature extraction network.

 <p align="center"> <img src="/img/model.png"  width="500"> </p>